TeamofMIS/meet/index.md

 ## Group News

+- 06/21/2022, Congratulations to our group member Yan Qiu on successfully defending her dissertation!
 - 06/22/2022, Three provincial standard proposals has been approved by the anhui provincial bureau of market supervision!
 - 05/23/2022, Congratulations to our group member Caiyun Zhang on successfully defending her dissertation!